Skip to main content

 “We are considering how all our students and our staff can make more use of the campus when they are here, and how they can get involved in things.
 I was having an exciting discussion with some colleagues recently about students growing their own food on campus and how we can increase the biodiversity of the species we have on campus overall.”

-More information on how the university is committed to environmental issues and sustainability can be found here.
+Find out more about how the university is committed to environmental issues and sustainability.

 Reported by: